-Kirby Smart Net Worth stands at approximately $50 million as of 2025, earned through his head coaching position at the University of Georgia, where he commands an annual salary of $13 million.
-His wealth includes real estate holdings, coaching contracts, and endorsement deals accumulated during his 18-year career in college football.
+Kirby Smart’s net worth stands at approximately $50 million as of 2025, earned primarily through his head coaching position at the University of Georgia, where he commands an annual salary of $13 million.
+Born on December 23, 1975, in Montgomery, Alabama, Smart grew up in Bainbridge, Georgia — a small town near the Florida panhandle where football was woven into family life from the start.
+At 50 years old, his wealth includes real estate holdings, coaching contracts, and endorsement deals accumulated over nearly two decades in college football.

 This article breaks down Smart’s earnings, assets, contract details, and the factors driving his financial success.